Kamaz-code/Saldua_Final_Project_Adv_Comprog/README.md

 1. Graphical User Interface (Tkinter):

        Window Management:
-       Tk() initializes the main window for login, signup, and comic management.
+       'Tk()' initializes the main window for login, signup, and comic management.
        Toplevel() creates additional windows like comic addition or notification displays.

        Widgets and Layouts: